Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesVaultProperties.md

 ## SYNTAX

 ```
-Get-AzRecoveryServicesVaultProperties [-VaultId <String>]
+Get-AzRecoveryServicesVaultProperty [-VaultId <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzRecoveryServicesVaultProperties** cmdlet returns the properties of a Recovery services vault.
+The **Get-AzRecoveryServicesVaultProperty** cmdlet returns the properties of a Recovery services vault.

 ## EXAMPLES

-### Example 1: Update SoftDeleteFeatureState of a vault
+### Example 1: Get Properties of a vault
 ```
 PS C:\> $vault = Get-AzRecoveryServicesVault -Name "MyVaultName"
-PS C:\> $props = Get-AzRecoveryServicesVaultProperties -VaultId $vault.Id
+PS C:\> $props = Get-AzRecoveryServicesVaultProperty -VaultId $vault.Id
 ```

 The first command gets a Vault object and then stores it in the $vault variable.